Skip to content

 Terminal Profile

-My custom terminal profile is a modified version of the Basic profile that comes pre-installed on macOS.
-To add it to your list of profiles, follow these steps:
+My custom profile is a modified version of the "Basic" profile that comes pre-installed on macOS.
+To add it to your list of profiles, follow the instructions below:

 1. Download the terminal profile: Basic (Modified).terminal